 Winter months (late December to late March) provide the optimum trapping opportunity as it is the coldest time of year and hogs must burn more calories to stay warm.
 The fall mast crops of acorns and hickory nuts have been eaten and no other agricultural row crops are planted.
 It is much easier to bait wild pigs to automatic feeders in the winter than any other season.
 The IWPC™ winter strategy is to capture entire sounders of juvenile pigs, sub-adults, nursing sows and pregnant sows as they pattern to these supplemental bait sites.
 This strategy should eliminate 70-80% of the total property population in 90 days when performed correctly.
 Trapping year round is an ineffective process to accomplish the stated performance standard.
 Other methods and technologies are more effective during spring planting, fall harvest and summer growing seasons.

-Pigs should NEVER be shot within 100-acres of a feeder location while conditioning a sounder to a bait site or trap enclosure.
-Hunting or shooting will change the feeding and travel pattern of the remaining pigs and is a very ineffective process to accomplish the stated performance standard.
+Pigs should NEVER be shot within 100-acres of a feeder location while conditioning a sounder to a bait site or trap enclosure. shooting or shooting will change the feeding and travel pattern of the remaining pigs and is a very ineffective process to accomplish the stated performance standard.
 A landowner should not shoot individual pigs when the stated goal is to remove the entire sounder.
 Exercise discipline to trap first, then use shooting operations to target any adaptive survivors who avoided the trap enclosure.

 Choosing an Efficient Process and Product